Aruba: Pre-ceramic age

 In Aruba's prehistoric era, there were distinct periods: the Archaic or Pre-Ceramic and the Neo-Indian or Ceramic (Dabajuroïd) period.
 The Archaic occupation of Aruba continued well into the first millennium AD, which is relatively late compared to other parts of the insular Caribbean.
-The archaic lifestyle revolved around a food economy based on fishing, hunting, and gathering, with a strong emphasis on marine resources.
+The archaic lifestyle revolved around a food economy based on fishing, hunting and gathering, with a strong emphasis on marine resources.
 Ceramics were absent, as was horticulture and agriculture.
 Weapons and tools were predominantly crafted from stone.
-Sharp-edged ax blades, chisels, and knives were commonly used, with the knives distinguishable by their elongated shape and flat blades.
+Sharp-edged axe blades, chisels and knives were commonly used, with the knives distinguishable by their elongated shape and flat blades.

 One notable site, Sero Muskita, yielded a tool that is older than other archaic age sites on the island.
 The finishing techniques and shape of this tool resembles one found at Arikok, suggesting a date before approximately 2000 BC.
 The presence of these tools on the island may be from occasional visits from the mainland.
 In total, 33 archaic age sites have been identified on Aruba.